CoinTrailApp/CoinTrailApp/whitepaper.md

 To preserve privacy, CoinTrail chooses not to have a central server for the app to phone home, to not collect any crash logs...This leads to some challenges on distribution and supporting the community.

 Tax calculation is not as complex as one might think.
 It can be done manually with a small number of transactions but it's gonna be a challenge with larger transactions over longer periods of time.
 Many SaaS tax services take advantage and charge users with a high fee, recurrence subscription...
-CoinTrail is nearly free, just here to help the community.

 CoinTrail (beta) is available on iOS AppStore and being updated once every 2 weeks, with more Exchanges, Mining Pools and Wallets integration.

 ### References